-Sessions are conducted at your home, or at our training facility.
+Sessions are conducted at our training facility.
+We do have some in home training availability in the Fox Valley area.
 We set an appointment and meet at the scheduled time.
-Client information forms are emailed and completed at your convenience before the appointment.
-If needed, forms can be mailed to you via USPS.
-Payment is due at the end of the session in the form of cash or check.
-Packages are also available and credit cards are accepted via PayPal.
+Client information forms are completed online or emailed and completed at your convenience before the appointment.
+If needed, forms can be printed and mailed to you via USPS.
+Payment is due when we confirm your appointment and can be made by credit card via Stripe or PayPal.
+Packages are available for multiple lessons and we offer discounts for clients who are committed to helping their dogs.
 48 hours notice is required to cancel private appointments or charges apply.
-Package discounts are available up to 15% off for 4 or more sessions.
-Travel fee is $1.50 per mile round trip, minimum $15 fee.
+Travel fee is $1.50 per mile round trip, minimum $30 fee for in home sessions.

 Do I need a consultation for basic training?